 Ask.fm is just one of those very tools.
 You might have heard of the website if you’re living in Ireland because it has been linked to several cases of vicious cyber-bullying, leading to the suicides of two teenage girls.

-In the past 3 months, 5 bullied online, so you probably understand my fear and gasping for air when I found out what some people anonymously write on people’s profiles.
+In the past three months, four bullied online, so you probably understand my fear for family members and friends when I found out what some people anonymously write on people’s profiles.
 According to the Irish website Be Safe Web: “From looking at this website, I’m shocked at the very public conversations that are happening in this forum.
 I’ve seen conversations where ‘people’ are anonymously telling a 13 year old girl to die as she’s not pretty enough or telling a 14 year old boy to kill himself as he’s gay.” (http://bewebsafe.net/index.php/2012/09/beware-of-ask-fm/)took their own life because they were

-It’s just so sad when children, teens and adults commit suicide because of being bullied and I wish it would stop for their sake, and that other people will never have to deal with bullying, online or elsewhere.
-With new technologies and social media, it has taken on a totally new dimension: cyber-bullying, or where you can “hide” behind the anonymity of a laptop, desktop, mobile phone or tablet.
+You feel utter hopelessness when children, teens and adults commit suicide because of being bullied.
+Who do you bring to justice?
+Parents, spouses, internet providers?
+With new technologies and social media, it has taken on a totally new dimension: the vastness of cyberspace, where you can “hide” behind the anonymity of a laptop, desktop, mobile phone or tablet.
 It’s easy tormenting others in the knowledge that you’ll never be caught.
-Websites like Ask.fm do not give me much hope and if honest… what is happening with teenage kids scares the living daylights out of me.
+Websites like Ask.fm do not give me much hope in people being brought to justice.

 ∞ Ciara Pugsley, aged 15 from County Leitrim, passed away in September 2012

 ∞ Erin Gallagher, aged 13 from County Donegal, passed away on October 27th 2012

 ∞ Shannon Gallagher, aged 15 and sister of Erin, passed away in early December because she could not live without her sister